awaheedkhan/premium-calculator-app/README.md

 - Node: 14.16.0

 # How to run the application
 PremiumCalculator solution (.sln) contains implementation of the API and Unit Tests.
-Web folder contains a angular based web client.
+Web folder contains an angular based web client.

  - Step#1: Get latest code
  - Step#2: Run API (PremiumCalculator.Api should be set as default)